andreberg/C4D-ChamferMaker-R12/README.markdown

 ------------

 **AMa_ChamferMaker** is a generator plugin that allows you to add
-bevelled edges to any 3D object, procedural or polygonal, while
+beveled edges to any 3D object, procedural or polygonal, while
 keeping the object manager tree fully procedural.
 This means, you
 can get nice accentuated edges that will make your renders look
 much more realistic while keeping the power to change things after
 the fact.

-It also has a few extra tricks under ist sleeve for dealing with
+It also has a few extra tricks under its sleeve for dealing with
 geometry a bit more complicated.

 Installation